 - the use of information for policy, planning and research

 - developing innovative methodologies for primary care and public health research using clinical and administrative databases

 - the use of new technology to improve health care

-I am also Co-Director of the NIHR CLAHRC for NW London and Director of the NIHR London Research Design Service Team based at Imperial College.
-Further information on my academic work is available at my personal website, www.azmaj.org.
+I am also Director of the NIHR NW London Applied Research Collaboration (ARC) and Director of the NIHR London Research Design Service Team based at Imperial College.
 You can view my citation metrics using Google Scholar Citations.
 You can also view my Twitter Account for updates about my work.